fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 with him, she remarked that I had good instincts and that I should consider becoming a dog trainer!

 I took her words to heart.
-I've always been an animal lover, and making a career out of working with dogs sounds right up my alley!
+I've always been an animal lover, and making a career out of working with dogs sounded right up my alley!
 Now I'm an Animal Behavior College Certified Dog Trainer, and I know I've found my passion.

 I love getting people to that "lightbulb" moment with their dogs: where dog and person learn to communicate